 Just being chosen to compete is an achievement.
 As these competitions receive more attention, the number of schools applying for a slot has increased.
 Interest is so high in China that annual ‘play-in’ cluster competitions are held to select the university teams that will represent the country at ISC and SC.

 With all that said, there’s another reason I find these competitions so compelling: they’re just plain fun.
-The kids are almost all friendly and personable, even when there’s a language barrier hindering full-bandwidth communications.
+The kids are almost all friendly and personable, even at a non-US competition where there might be a language barrier hindering full-bandwidth communications.
 They’re eager and full of energy.
 They definitely want to win, but it’s a good-spirited brand of competition.
-Almost every year we’ve seen teams donate hardware to teams in need when there are shipping problems or when something breaks.
+The teams also end up helping each other out quite a bit, which is great to see.

-It’s that spirit, coupled with their eagerness to learn and their obvious enjoyment, that really defines these events.
-And it’s quite a combination.
+It’s that spirit, coupled with the students' eagerness to learn, their motivation and dedication, plus their obvious enjoyment of the event, that really defines these competitions.
+And it’s quite a powerful combination.